Wasserstein Distributionally Robust Regret Optimization: Motivation and Problem Statement

-The Wasserstein distance, also known as the Earth Mover’s Distance, intuitively measures the minimal "effort" required to transform one probability distribution into another.
-Imagine two distributions as piles of sand: the Wasserstein distance quantifies how much sand needs to be moved and how far, to reshape one pile into the other.
-Unlike other distance metrics, it considers both the amount and the location of mass, making it particularly useful for comparing distributions in a way that captures geometric structure.

 By construction, the DRO order quantity in \eqref{eq:newsvendor_dro} is chosen to maximize the expected profit under the worst possible distribution in the Wasserstein ball.
-Choosing an order quantity in this way ensures that no matter which distribution from the Wasserstein ball materializes, the performance of the DRO quantity will be at least as good as the optimal value of the DRO problem.
-Hence, the DRO policy comes with a worst case guarantee, if the correct model lies within the Wasserstein ball.
-However, the adversarial nature of the DRO formulation can also lead to order quantities that might be too conservative in practice, focusing too much on the worst case, and in turn giving up a lot of upside if the correct model turns out to be a favorable distribution instead.
+Choosing an order quantity in this way ensures that no matter which distribution from the Wasserstein ball materializes, the profit of the DRO order quantity will be at least as good as the optimal value of the DRO problem, thus providing a worst-case guarantee.
+However, the adversarial nature of the DRO formulation can also lead to order quantities that might be too conservative in practice, focusing too much on the worst-case, and in turn giving up a lot of upside if the correct model turns out to be a favorable distribution instead.